NickFoden/nickfoden_archived/src/content/app-engine-environment-variables.md

     "validate": "tsc --noEmit"
   },
 ```
 Notice the `gcp-build` script in my package file as well.
-This is the script that GCP will run to build your app.
+This is an important script that GCP will run to build your app.

 So now you can go to your cloud build job in the gcp console and setup your `.env` vars for prod and cloud build will add a `.env` file to your project when building with the variables.